cds-snc/design-research-handbook/_pages/en/about/about-us.md

 * Mel Banyard (design researcher)

 ### What we do
-We help product team's identify user needs that inform design and development.
+We help product teams identify user needs that inform design and development.
 We do that by:
 - Planning research activities that bring clarify to the goals and problems at hand.
 - Conducting field research with end users, while bringing the team along for the journey.